-To provide functional proof that decreased expression of proteins in SRP/SRPRAmutant neutrophil granulocytes is indeed a consequence of aberrant posttranscriptional protein dynamics, we generated a series of tet-responsive HeLa cell lines allowing us to control expression kinetics of newly synthesized GFP fusion proteins (HeLa-Flp-In/T-Rex) (supplemental Figure 7A).
-Upon tetracycline induction, reporters were expressed in their mature forms as indicated by the glycosylated form of CRISP3 (supplemental Figure 7A marked with an asterisk).
-We treated reporter cells with siRNAs directed against SRPRA, SRP19 and SRP54 (supplemental Figure 7B-D) and subsequently induced expression of transgenic reporter constructs to monitor the effect of SRP depletion on the maturation of newly synthesized secretory proteins (Figure 4A-D).
+To provide functional proof that decreased expression of proteins in SRP/SRPRA-mutant neutrophil granulocytes is indeed a consequence of aberrant posttranscriptional protein dynamics, we generated a series of tet-responsive HeLa cell lines, allowing us to control the expression kinetics of newly synthesized GFP fusion proteins (HeLa-Flp-In/T-Rex) (supplemental Figure 7A).
+Upon tetracycline induction, reporters were expressed in their mature forms, as indicated by the glycosylated form of CRISP3 (supplemental Figure 7A, marked with an asterisk).
+We treated reporter cells with small interfering RNAs directed against SRPRA, SRP19 and SRP54 (supplemental Figure 7B-D) and subsequently induced expression of transgenic reporter constructs to monitor the effect of SRP depletion on the maturation of newly synthesized secretory proteins (Figure 4A-D).
 Preprolactin, a secretory protein containing a prototypical signal sequence, served as control.
-In accordance with previous studies, prolactin was expressed in its mature form in control cells (Figure 4A, supplemental Figure 7A) but was not appropriately processed in cells depleted for SRPRA, SRP19 and SRP54, respectively (Figure 4A).
-Similarly, expression of newly synthesized GUSB-GFP and PTX3-GFP expression was markedly reduced upon knockdown of SRP components (Figure 4B-C).
+In accordance with previous studies, prolactin was expressed in its mature form in control cells (Figure 4A; supplemental Figure 7A), but was not appropriately processed in cells depleted for SRPRA, SRP19, and SRP54 (Figure 4A).
+Similarly, expression of newly synthesized GUSB-GFP and PTX3-GFP expression was markedly reduced upon knock down of SRP components (Figure 4B-C).
 We also studied CRISP3, a cysteine-rich secretory glycoprotein stored in secondary granules.
-As shown in Figure 4D, CRISP3, expressed with reduced abundance in primary neutrophil granulocytes from SRP-deficient patients (see Figure 3B-C), was also decreased upon knockdown of SRPRA, SRP19 or SRP54 in HeLa cells.
-The expression of the nuclear pore complex (NPC) constituent GFP-Nup53 was not affected upon SRP depletion (supplemental Figure 7E).
-Finally, we studied the SRP-dependency of intracellular trafficking of PTX3 and CRISP3 fusion proteins.
-The PTX3-GFP fusion protein was enriched throughout the entire ER with partial colocalization with Calnexin in control cells (Figure 4E) while it was markedly reduced upon knockdown of SRPRA, SRP19 or SRP54.
-In control cells CRISP3-GFP accumulated in close proximity to the Golgi, as evidenced by co-localization with the cis-Golgi matrix protein GM130, however, siRNA-mediated depletion of SRPRA, SRP19 and SRP54 prevented proper trafficking (Figure 4F-G).
-Thus, these data indicate that the SRP is essential for targeting, processing and distribution of the granule proteins PTX3 and CRISP3.
+As shown in Figure 4D, CRISP3 expressed with reduced abundance in primary neutrophil granulocytes from SRP-deficient patients (Figure 3B-C) was also decreased upon knock down of SRPRA, SRP19, or SRP54 in HeLa cells.
+The expression of the nuclear pore complex constituent GFP-Nup53 was not affected upon SRP depletion (supplemental Figure 7E).
+Finally, we studied the SRP dependency of intracellular trafficking of PTX3 and CRISP3 fusion proteins.
+The PTX3-GFP fusion protein was enriched throughout the entire ER with partial colocalization with calnexin in control cells (Figure 4E), whereas it was markedly reduced upon knock down of SRPRA, SRP19, or SRP54.
+In control cells, CRISP3-GFP accumulated in close proximity to the Golgi, as evidenced by colocalization with the cis-Golgi matrix protein GM130, however, siRNA-mediated depletion of SRPRA, SRP19, and SRP54 prevented proper trafficking (Figure 4F-G).
+Thus, these data indicate that the SRP is essential for targeting, processing, and distribution of the granule proteins PTX3 and CRISP3.

-Next, we examined the expression and localization of CRISP3 in neutrophil granulocytes (day26) derived from control, SRPRA+/MUT and SRP19MUT/MUT iPS cells.
+Next, we examined the expression and localization of CRISP3 in neutrophil granulocytes (day 26) derived from control, $SRPRA^{+/MUT}$ , and $SRP19^{MUT/MUT}$ iPSCs.

 SRPRA+/MUT and SRP19MUT/MUT neutrophils cells showed a decrease of endogenous CRISP3 expression (Figure 5A-B).
-Of note, the mature, glycosylated form of CRISP3 was reduced in SRPRA+/MUT and SRP19MUT/MUT neutrophil-like granulocytes while concurrently the unglycosylated form of CRISP3 was more abundantly expressed (Figure 5A).
-Notably, a reduction of CRISP3 expression was also observed by immunofluorescence in primary neutrophil granulocytes from the SRP19 patient (B.V-1) compared to a healthy donor (Figure 5C).
+Of note, the mature, glycosylated form of CRISP3 was reduced in SRPRA+/MUT and SRP19MUT/MUT neutrophil-like granulocytes, whereas concurrently, the unglycosylated form of CRISP3 was more abundantly expressed (Figure 5A).
+Notably, a reduction of CRISP3 expression was also observed by immunofluorescence in primary neutrophil granulocytes from the SRP19 patient B.V-1 compared with a healthy donor (Figure 5C).